fieldOfView/pyZShaderToy/README.md

 This uses the peterderivaz's bindings to the EGL and OpenGLES libraries to draw 3d graphics from inside Python with hardware acceleration (via ctypes and ctypes.CDLL)

+## Running ##

+The scripts should Just Work (tested on the latest debian image).
+If you are on Arch, you may have to add the "/opt/vc/lib" directory to your ld.conf so that ldd can find them.

 ## Demo Scripts ##

 I wrote the 'Hello_*' scripts as a learning tool for myself and they are quite rough around the edges.
 I would appreciate any feedback/patches to make them better!